rusefi/rusefi_documentation/Hardware/Hardware.md

 As of March 2020 microRusEfi is is sold as completely ready to run ECU or as a pre-assmbled 80% complete kit.

-As of March 2020 only Frankenso board is sold as a DIY kit.
+As of March 2020 Frankenso board is sold as mostly as a DIY kit.

 | Board | Features | Released in |
 | ------------- | ------------- | ---- |